chiubaca/notes/permanent-notes/my-values.md

   - values
 ---
 - Be kind
-- Give praise
+- Family first
--  My family always comes first
+- Give praise publically
-- Have strong opinions, but be willing to change
+- Have strong opinions, but be willing to change.